 Trauma is often misunderstood.

 If you or someone you know has experienced trauma, it’s important to understand that it’s not just something that “happened.”
-People who are traumatized can’t just “get over it” because it’s not only a story of their past but has been wired into their brain.
+People who are traumatized can’t just “get over it” because it’s not only a story of past experiences but a brain rewired.
 Danger can be felt where it doesn’t exist leaving the person stuck in a repetitive state of overreaction.
 Feelings are hijacked or numbed out.
 Traumatized people often unintentionally hurt the people they care about and themselves.
 Because of this, shame is a byproduct of trauma.

 The Issues of Trauma